Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 6. Move the Psychtoolbox installer (`DownloadPsychtoolbox`) from the Desktop to the new `toolbox` folder.

-7. You **must** install the 64-Bit GStreamer-1.16.0 MSVC runtime or later versions from [gstreamer.freedesktop.org][gstreamer-win] even if you do not need multi-media support!
+7. You **must** install the 64-Bit GStreamer-1.16.0 **MSVC** runtime or later versions from [gstreamer.freedesktop.org][gstreamer-win] even if you do not need multi-media support!
+Do **not** install the MINGW variant, it will not work, but likely crash!
     Make absolutely sure that you install all offered packages.
-Read `help GStreamer` carefully for this purpose, *before downloading and installing GStreamer*.
+[Read `help GStreamer` carefully for this purpose, *before downloading and installing GStreamer*.][docs-gstreamer]

-    If you intend to use Octave, will need to delete the following DLL files from the C:\Octave\Octave-5.1.0.0\bin\ folder:
+    If you intend to use Octave, will need to delete the following DLL files from the C:\Octave\Octave-5.1.0.0\mingw64\bin\ folder:
     opengl32.dll -- Otherwise hardware accelerated visual stimulation will not work.

-8. [You also need to install the Microsoft Runtime Libraries for MSVC 2015-2019.
+8. [You may also need to install the Microsoft Runtime Libraries for MSVC 2015-2019 if you use Matlab instead of Octave.
     You can find installers for these at Microsoft’s site beforehand.
 Otherwise when our installer aborted half-ways, follow the instructions it prints to the console.
-Or click this link to get a copy bundled with Psychtoolbox][c++ runtime]
+Or simply click this link to get a copy bundled with Psychtoolbox][c++ runtime]

 9. Open Matlab as administrative user (for Windows 7, right-click Matlab shortcut and Run As Administrator) and type the following in the command